gurdalertek/SwapGasFees/README.md

 # SwapGasFees: Design of an Analytics Dashboard for Gas Fees on Uniswap

-**Gurdal Ertek**
+**Gurdal Ertek**, BlockBlockData Team

-This project proposes design of an analytics dashboard to interactively and dynamically display swap fees on [Uniswap](https://uniswap.org) and other analytics charts.
+This project proposes design of **an analytics dashboard to** interactively and dynamically **display swap gas fees** (swap fees) on [Uniswap](https://uniswap.org).
+The dashboard also displays other charts that give analytical insights into the Uniswap ecosystem.

 The proposed SwapGasFees app is not implemented during the period of [UniCode Competition 2021](https://unicode.ethglobal.com/), due to lack of time and difficulties in finding team members.
 Yet, it outlines a blue print of how such a system can be implemented over an extended time period.
 In other words, the design provides a template, through which such a dashboard can be coded.